amacfie/amacfie.github.io/_posts/2021-06-20-short-musings.md

 rationality is an important scientific concept in AI, finance, and statistics;
 its value as a self-help technique is not so clear.

-Beauty is subjective and calling your product "beautiful" is pretentious.

 Juergen Schmidhuber is right and Tyler Cowen is wrong: China will surpass the US in dominance this century.